kageiit/android-studio-gradle-test/README.md

 ## Benchmarking and profiling

-Run the Gradle profiler with the profiler of your choice, e.g. `./gradle-profiler assembleDebug --profile jfr`
+Use the Gradle profiler to `--benchmark` or `--profile` scenarios.
+The available scenarios are defined in `performance.scenarios`

+Example usage: `./gradle-profiler --profile chrome-trace upToDateSingleVariant`